johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 Citation: [Mermaid Github repository](https://github.com/mermaid-js/mermaid#about)

-TODO:
+When you have a need to record decisions that have been collaboratively decided with your teams, you want to use Mermaid.

+Mermaid allows you to create Diagrams as Code.
+It has an easy to learn language with a wealth of online tooling to help you build your diagram.

+Some of the advantages to using Mermaid are:

-- Can add to a dedicated Github Repo
+- You can add your diagrams to Source Control
-  - Track Changes
-  - All in one place rather than multiple tools
+- Works natively with Markdown
+- Maintenance and creation is everyones responsibility
+- Store in a central repository for organisation level diagrams
+- Store your product and code base diagrams alongside your code
+- Have full version history of changes over time
 - Renders in Github natively and easily in a browser for documentation such as ADRs
+- No storing and rendering images
+- No additional tooling required in your pipelines to render diagrams
+- Open Source your decisions
+- A picture speaks a 1000 words

+Below are examples of some diagrams you can create with Mermaid.
+Adding these to your ADRs and documentation will help those wanting to understand decisions in your organisation better.

+All the below are written with Mermaid in Markdown and rendered on the fly using Mermaids Javascript library.
+See the source code of this page or the links below each one for further information.

 ### gitGraph